 It is very easy to overwater Swiss Chard microgreens.

 Keep Swiss Chard too wet, and it will die of the damping-off disease.
-The worst part about the damping-off disease is that the plants look like they need water, even though it's too much water that has killed the plants.
+The worst part about the damping-off disease is that the plants look like they need water, even though too much water has already killed them.

 For this reason, the Home Microgreens trays are excellent for Swiss Chard and beet microgreens.

 How Do You Know When to Water Swiss Chard Microgreens?